Last updated on October 22, 2025

 Snow-Covered Swamp | Illustration by Adam Paquette

 Snow lands definitely have a bumpy history.
 I really like them from a design and flavor standpoint.
-I’m really happy that these past years have made them good to play, not to mention how much support the entire mechanic has gotten.
+I’m really happy they are good to play, have plenty of support.

 What do you guys think?
 Do you think snow lands taking over regular basic lands could become a real issue in the future?
 Do you use them in all your Arena decks or are you, ironically, a little more chill about it?
-Let us know in the comments below.
-And speaking of Arena, don’t forget to check Arena Tutor to help improve your draft game.
+Let us know in the comments, and speaking of Arena, don’t forget to check out Arena Tutor to help improve your draft game and track your collection.

 That’s all from me this time.
-Best of luck on all your draws, and have a good one!
+Best of luck with the Arena shuffler, and have a good one!

 Follow Draftsim for awesome articles and set updates: